Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.2 - Taking Off with Code/README.md

 - Type the following in the chat window:

     ```sh
-    @terminal how do I to run the unit tests?
+    @workspace how do I run the unit tests?
     ```

 - Copilot will give a suggestion to run the unit tests in the terminal.